reustle/shanereustle/_posts/2015-07-12-nomad-tips-bangkok.md

 ## Transportation
 * Avoid tuk tuks, they're for tourists and will rip you off.
-Go for the experience if you wish
+Ride for the experience if you wish
-* If you're going to be moving around the city often, pick up a [Rabbit Card](http://www.bts.co.th/customer/en/16-rabbit-step-chg-sky-to-rabbit.aspx) for the BTS to avoid digging for change every time you need to ride.
+* If you're going to be moving around the city often, pick up a [Rabbit Card](http://www.bts.co.th/customer/en/16-rabbit-step-chg-sky-to-rabbit.aspx) for the BTS to avoid digging around for change every time you need to ride.
 Ask for one at any ticket counter
 * BTS note: The last train of the night leaves the origin station at midnight
 * When taking a taxi, make sure they turn the meter on.
 If they offer you a price, it is probably much higher than what the meter will charge you.
 Sometimes they won't turn it on, so just get out and find another cab